rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Assuming triangular numbers are perfect numbers; they are distinct sequences.
 - Treating Fibonacci as arithmetic (fixed difference) instead of recursive addition.
+- Believing Fibonacci must start with `1, 1` and overlooking the standard `0, 1` convention used in many formulas.

 🔹 **Connections:**
 - Links to combinatorics (Module 20) and patterns (Module 10).